highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 ---
-title: Using Midi in High Fidelity
+title: Using Midi to control High Fidelity
 taxonomy:
     category: docs
 ---

-# MIDI and High Fidelity

 *How to use Midi for creative control in High Fidelity*